Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Going home from hospital — but staying in India

 Most patients are discharged on Day 4 or 5.
 International patients move to a hotel close to the hospital for the outpatient phase.
-You are walking with a walker, managing your own personal care, and beginning to feel something other than pain from the knee.
 GAF Healthcare coordinates outpatient physiotherapy sessions during this period.
+Our India trip planning guide covers accommodation options, daily transport to physio, and what to arrange before this phase.

 Hotel recovery